Trivia (The Office): Plot

-Andy Bernard (Ed Helms), worried that he will not be able to meet the 8% quarterly sales growth figures that Robert California (James Spader) asked for by about $800, proposes that everyone in the office buy paper to alleviate some of the burden, but no one is willing.
-He then asks Oscar Martinez (Oscar Nunez) to make a rounding mistake in the books.
+Andy Bernard, worried that he will not be able to meet the 8% quarterly sales growth figures that Robert California asked for by about $800, proposes that everyone in the office buy paper to alleviate some of the burden, but no one is willing.
+He then asks Oscar Martinez to make a rounding mistake in the books.
 Oscar tells Andy that he does not have time to make the mistake because he is leaving for a trivia contest with a $1,000 prize in a bar in Philadelphia, Pennsylvania.
-Andy, encouraged by Darryl Philbin (Craig Robinson) and Jim Halpert (John Krasinski), decides to take the entire office to Philadelphia in an attempt to win the money and make up the sales growth difference.
-At the bar, which turns out to be a gay bar called the Liberty Well, Andy divides the office into three teams: the A-Team consisting of Jim, Darryl, Andy, and Ryan Howard (B. J. Novak), the B-Team consisting of Stanley Hudson (Leslie David Baker), Phyllis Vance (Phyllis Smith), Creed Bratton (Creed Bratton), and Cathy Simms (Lindsey Broad), and the "Just For Fun" team consisting of Kevin Malone (Brian Baumgartner), Kelly Kapoor (Mindy Kaling), Erin Hannon (Ellie Kemper), and Meredith Palmer (Kate Flannery).
+Andy, encouraged by Darryl Philbin and Jim Halpert, decides to take the entire office to Philadelphia in an attempt to win the money and make up the sales growth difference.
+At the bar, which turns out to be a gay bar called the Liberty Well, Andy divides the office into three teams: the A-Team consisting of Jim, Darryl, Andy, and Ryan Howard, the B-Team consisting of Stanley Hudson, Phyllis Vance, Creed Bratton, and Cathy Simms, and the "Just For Fun" team consisting of Kevin Malone, Kelly Kapoor, Erin Hannon, and Meredith Palmer.
 Oscar refuses to join Andy and stays on his original team.
 Initially, the Dunder Mifflin A-Team does well but soon falters.
 However, the "Just For Fun" team (calling themselves The Einsteins) does much better than expected because of the group's trivial knowledge on a variety of issues (though at one point, they ironically get a question about Albert Einstein wrong).
 They make it to the final round against Oscar's team and eventually win thanks to Kevin's correct answers.
 However, the Just for Fun team later get demolished while trying to win another bar's even more lucrative trivia contest.